dynamsoft-docs/label-recognition-docs/programming/dotnet/user-guide.md

 ## Installation

-Download the Dynamsoft Label Recognition SDK from the [Dynamsoft website](https://www.dynamsoft.com/label-recognition/downloads) and unzip the package.
+Download the Dynamsoft Label Recognizer SDK from the [Dynamsoft website](https://www.dynamsoft.com/label-recognition/downloads) and unzip the package.
 The package includes a free trial license valid for 30 days.

 ## Getting Started: Hello World

 1. Start Visual Studio and create a new Console Application (.NET Framework) in C#.

-2. Add Dynamsoft Label Recognition namespace and libs to a new file, `DLRHelloWorld.cs`.
+2. Add Dynamsoft Label Recognizer namespace and libs to a new file, `DLRHelloWorld.cs`.

     ```cs
     using System;
     using Dynamsoft.DLR;
     ```

-    Please add the Dynamsoft Label Recognition ibraries (`Dynamsoft.LabelRecognition.dll` and `DynamsoftCommon.dll`) to the project references.
+    Please add the Dynamsoft Label Recognizer ibraries (`Dynamsoft.LabelRecognizer.dll` and `DynamsoftCommon.dll`) to the project references.
 The lib files can be found in `[INSTALLATION FOLDER]\Lib\`.
 Select the corresponding folder (2.0 or 4.0) based on your project's .NET Framework version.

 3. Update the main function in `DLRHelloWorld.cs`.